-Tips for making the BEST Cincinnati Chili Recipe
+Tips for Making Cincinnati Style Chili

 - First, the ground chuck is boiled and drained.
 Boiling ground beef is an easy way to make sure the beef comes out into evenly cooked, small crumbles.
 I don’t do that for every recipe, but it’s great for this chili recipe.

-- Then, always include the cinnamon, chocolate, cloves and allspice even if you choose to not use other ingredients.
+- Then, always include the cinnamon, cocoa, cloves and allspice even if you choose to not use other ingredients.
 My mom uses molasses as well as 2 different kinds of Williams chili seasoning to give a rich, full flavor.

 I like to top it with ALL the goodness.
-I’m a huge fan of toppings.
-And eating this chili atop a bed of cooked spaghetti is simply a must.
+I’m a huge fan of toppings, and eating this chili atop a bed of cooked spaghetti is simply a must.
 I KNOW it sounds weird, but I promise you will love it!

 Yes!
 This chili is even better the next day.
 The flavors all have time to mix together for the ultimate combination of savory and sweet.
 It’s pure heaven.

-More Delicious Chili Recipes
+Best Chili Recipes

-- Best Chili Recipe Ever
+- World’s Best Chili Recipe

 - Creamy White Chicken Chili with Cream Cheese